Technology

 The digital chapter, which will promote digital and paperless trade, will make trade between the UK and India even easier and boost India’s ability to export its leading digital services to the UK.
 As it also includes provisions which remove barriers to trade for smaller businesses.
 This partnership aligns perfectly with the UK's modern Industrial Strategy, the ambitious 10-year plan to make the UK a more competitive, secure and resilient economy.
 Whilst nurturing the UK’s Digital and Technologies economy through £670 million to drive the development and adoption of quantum computers in the UK.

-The new Trade Strategy will further strengthen partnerships with India through recent trade agreements that aims to reduce tariffs, protect jobs, and cut red tape for exporters.
+The Trade Strategy will further strengthen partnerships with India through recent trade agreements that aims to reduce tariffs, protect jobs, and cut red tape for exporters.
 The Prime Ministers of India and the UK endorsed the new 'India-UK Vision 2035’opens www.gov.uk in a new tab.
-Where together, the United Kingdom and India will harness the power of technology, science, research and innovation to shape a secure, sustainable, and prosperous future.
+Where together, the UK and India will harness the power of technology, science, research and innovation to shape a secure, sustainable, and prosperous future.

 The UK-India Technology Security Initiative (TSI)opens www.gov.uk in a new tab, a first-of-its-kind agreement built on partnerships between government, industry and academia, was launched in July 2024 by the UK’s former Foreign Secretary David Lammy and India’s Prime Minister Narendra Modi.
 This strategic partnership focuses on critical and emerging technologies such as AI, quantum computing and semiconductors.

-On the occasion of the one-year anniversary of this landmark initiativeopens www.gov.uk in a new tab, both parties welcomed the Initiative’s achievements to date and initiated several new partnerships between private sector from both sides in the fields of Telecoms, Critical Minerals, Advanced Materials and AI.
+On the occasion of the one-year (July 2025) anniversary of this landmark initiativeopens www.gov.uk in a new tab, both parties welcomed the Initiative’s achievements to date and initiated several new partnerships between private sector from both sides in the fields of Telecoms, Critical Minerals, Advanced Materials and AI.

 Following the UK's Prime Minister Sir Keir Starmer's official visit to India in October 2025, both countries reaffirmed their shared commitment to harnessing frontier technologies to drive inclusive economic growth, strengthen national security, and shape the future of global innovation.